james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend-3.md

 - `A` records contain an IP address
 - `NS` records contain a DNS name

-To handle this in Rust, I have introduced a new `RecordType` trait, which contains an `ID` field and a default `parse_data` implementation which can be used to convert the `DNSData` bytes into a `String` without any further parsing.
+To handle this in Rust, I have introduced a new `RecordType` trait, which contains an `ID` field and a default `parse_data` implementation which can be used to convert the `DNSData` bytes into a `String` for pretty printing.

 ```rust
 trait RecordType {